Dental Hygiene Technology

 Graduates can be employed in general/family, pediatrics, or periodontal practices, hospitals, public health clinics, research institutions, public schools, business and industry, or the armed forces.

-According to the Bureau of Labor Statistics, dental hygiene is projected to grow 20 percent from 2016 to 2026, much faster than the average for all occupations.
+According to the Bureau of Labor Statistics, dental hygiene is projected to grow 11 percent from 2020 to 2030, faster than the average for all occupations.
 Ongoing research linking oral health to general health will continue to spur demand for preventative dental services, which are often provided by the dental hygienist.

 Individuals considering a career in dental hygiene should have a strong commitment to working with people in healthy or unhealthy conditions.
 A dedication to delivering competent and compassionate health care and the ability to communicate effectively are crucial to a successful and rewarding career in this profession.